cangoal/cangoal.github.io/_posts/2015-04-01-cangaol-site-launched.md

 ---
 layout: post
-title: "Kan Guo, R&L Carriers Launches Site"
+title: "This is my first post"
 date: 2015-04-01
 ---